chriseppstein/chriseppstein.github.com/content/posts/2010-11-09-donate-to-umdf-on-behalf-of-compass.markdown

 If your business uses Compass, please see if they will donate or perhaps they might have a matching program during the holiday season for charitable giving.

-Over the next few months, I will be working hard to get compass to version 1.0 and for over two years now I have been working on the side to make compass as great as I can.
+Over the next few months, I will be working hard to get compass to version 1.0 and for over two years now I have been tirelessly to make stylesheets suck less.
 I have given many of you a level of personal support that most project maintainers do not provide.
 All free of charge.
-It would give me great pride if you all of you would do something that I cannot: Collectively give a sum of money to the [UMDF][umdf] that would far exceed my own ability to donate to them directly.
+It would give me great pride if you all of you would do something that I
+cannot: Collectively give a sum of money to the [UMDF][umdf] that would far exceed my own ability to donate to them directly.
 I estimate that there are 10,000 to 20,000 users of compass.
 If each user gave $50, we could raise a $1 million.
 Will you do your part?

 Thanks!